GOP race for Colorado elections head features indicted clerk

 Associated Press

-DENVER (AP) — Republicans in Colorado will decide Tuesday whether to nominate — as their candidate for the state’s top election official — a county elections clerk who is under indictment for a security breach spurred by conspiracy theories related to the 2020 presidential election.
+DENVER (AP) — Republicans in Colorado were deciding Tuesday whether to nominate as their candidate for the state’s top election official a county elections clerk who is under indictment for a security breach spurred by conspiracy theories related to the 2020 presidential election.

 Mesa County Clerk Tina Peters announced plans earlier this year to run for the Republican nomination for secretary of state on the podcast of former President Donald Trump’s adviser, Steve Bannon.
 In recent months, she has been issuing various reports — discredited by officials and experts — that claim vulnerabilities in voting equipment used widely in Colorado and across the country.